Is LEGO Universe Discontinued? What Happened?

 Frequently Asked Questions

-What happened to LEGO Universe?
+What was LEGO Universe?

 When did LEGO Universe close?

-Is LEGO Universe still in business?
+Is LEGO Universe still playable today?

 Explore More